lvlrSajjad/react-native-background-location-tracker/README.md

 # react-native-background-location-tracker

-this library tracks location even when the app completely swiped. and sends the data to your backend controller
+this library tracks users location even when the app completely swiped. and sends the data to your backend controller. the only way to stop the service is StopLocationService method.

 ## Getting started